zktuong/dandelion/README.md

 conda install seaborn scikit-learn statsmodels numba pytables conda install -c conda-forge python-igraph leidenalg
 # these are required by dandelion
-conda install distance scikit-bio joblib plotnine jupyter adjustText conda install -c bioconda igblast blast changeo presto conda install -c conda-forge rpy2
+conda install distance joblib plotnine adjustText jupyter conda install -c bioconda igblast blast # if this doesn't work, download them manually (see below) conda install -c conda-forge rpy2
 # or pip install rpy2
 # If it fails because it's compiling using clang, first, work out where the path is to your gcc compiler (use brew to install gcc if needed):